 In its initiative to promote global awareness and develop 21st century learning skills, the GOA provides extensive, top quality online courses taught by some of the world's finest teachers.
 By utilizing technology in the classroom, students at member schools learn to communicate on a global scale while enhancing their creativity and versatility.

 As the program continues to evolve, it aims at creating an expansive network of international schools to contribute to this unique global learning experience.
-Since its launch in September of 2011, eight new schools have joined the GOA.
-In addition to five American schools – The Blake School in Minnesota, Greenhill School in Texas, Latin School of Chicago in Illinois, Noble and Greenough in Massachusetts and The Westminster Schools in Georgia - Jakarta International School, American School in Japan and International School of Beijing join King's as non-American members.
+Since its launch in September of 2011, over 60 new independent schools from around the world have joined the GOA.
+Schools in Canada, China, Germany, Guatemala, India, Indonesia, Japan, Mexico, Singapore and Slovakia join King's as non-American members.

 To view the GOA course catalog, click here.

 For more information about the GOA, click here.